gcgarner/IOTstack/docs/Containers/WireGuard.md

 	```yml
 	- PEERDNS=192.168.203.65
 	```

 	Do note that changes to `PEERDNS` will not be updated to existing clients, and as such you may want to use `PEERDNS=auto` unless you have a very specific requirement.

-#### Optional configuration - WireGuard ports
+#### <a name="configurePorts"></a>Optional configuration - WireGuard ports

 The WireGuard service definition template follows the convention of using UDP port "51820" in three places.
 You can leave it like that and it will just work.
 There is no reason to change the defaults unless you want to.